donkirkby/donimoes/docs/rules.md

 Any player rolls the dice.

 ### Play
-All players try to find the domino that matches the numbers on the two dice.
+All players try to find the target domino - the one that matches the numbers on the two dice.
 As soon as you find it, put one finger on the centre of the domino.
-Whoever gets their finger on the domino first, takes it and places it face down in front of them.
+Whoever gets their finger on the target first, takes it and places it face down in front of them.
 Then they roll the two dice to start the next search.
+When you put your finger on the target, be sure not to cover the numbers, so the other players can still see that you got the right one.

-If the domino that matches the dice is already face down, put your finger on the double blank.
-If the other players agree that the domino is face down, you can take any remaining domino except the double blank and place it face down in front of you.
-If you're wrong, though, all the other players get to take a domino!
-Plus, the player who found the right domino gets to take that as well.
+If you think the target is already face down, be the first to put your finger on the double blank.
+If none of the other players can find the target, you can take any remaining domino except the double blank and place it face down in front of you.
+If you're wrong and another player finds the target, though, all the other players get to take a domino!
+Plus, the player who found the target gets to take it as well.

 ### Winning
 The first player to take six dominoes wins the game.
 If two players take their